-Supreme Court votes 6-3 to strike down CDC eviction moratorium
+Supreme Court strikes down CDC eviction moratorium despite delta’s rise

 Congress originally imposed an eviction moratorium.
 When it expired, President Donald Trump ordered the CDC to impose one, which has been extended several times.

-But challengers, and some lower courts who have reviewed the issue, say the power is limited by another provision contained within the act.
+But challengers, and some lower courts that have reviewed the issue, say the power is limited by another provision contained within the act.
 In describing the agency’s power, it lists measures such as “fumigation, disinfection, sanitation, pest extermination, destruction of animals or articles found to be so infected or contaminated as to be sources of dangerous infection to human beings, and other measures, as in his judgment may be necessary.”

 To the challengers, that means the CDC is finding its broad authority in a “rarely used statute from 1944 whose domain has previously been limited to matters such as the sale of baby turtles.”